 In our commitment to innovation, the CCTS engages additional partnerships as well, extending across the Hub to community organizations throughout the region, and beyond, and to other CTSA Hubs across the country.
 We invite you to learn more about our growing list of Collaborations.

 Some of our collaborations are nascent.
 Nevertheless, we are confident the discoveries enabled by such teamwork will lead to health improvements benefitting our shared communities.
-Keep an eye on our new Multisite Projects page, which will highlight these activities.
+Keep an eye on our new Activites page, which will highlight these activities.